jdbonapos1/QACake/README.md

 # Testing
-Integration testing was done such as MockMVC testing to deploy a partial part of the application which siumlates a user input I used MockMVC to create a mock controller class, to perform HTTP request that simulate a user using the programme.
+Integration testing was done such as MockMVC testing to deploy a partial part of the application which simulates a user input.
+I used MockMVC to create a mock controller class, which performed HTTP request that simulates a user using the programme.
 I used it to test the create method.

 ![cakecontrollertest2](https://user-images.githubusercontent.com/100294516/164718582-d07ddc34-f4c1-45b4-9367-fdeafa83ae9d.png)

-I found this area particular difficult and  given I had more time I would've completed it.
-I now know that I should focus more time and work into testing for my next project
+I found this area particularly difficult and  given I had more time I would've completed it.
+I now know that an improvement would be to focus more time and work into testing for my next project.

 # Front-End